OpenTranslationBible/open-bible/en-GB/20.Proverbs/md/proverbs-27.md

 ## Proverbs 27:15

-A continual dripping on a rainy day and a quarrelsome wife are alike.
+A continual dripping on a rainy day is like a quarrelsome wife.

 ## Proverbs 27:16